matthewwolfe/matthewwolfe.github.io/blog-posts/mocking-in-unit-tests.md

 ## Mocking Test Boundaries

 When using React, composition is key.
-This often means that if you want to test a component, you will by default by rendering all of the children of that component.
+This often means that if you want to test a component, you will by default be rendering all of the children of that component.
 This can be problematic in a large application where you can end up rendering dozens or even hundreds of components.

 Here is an example of a component that we want to write a unit test for.
 It is a Search component